Gamida Cell: Cross-Border Prepack Preserves Omisirge Commercialization

 Coordinated Chapter 11 and Chapter 15 Process

-The restructuring announcement described CVRs with an aggregate cap of up to $27.5 million and noted that existing equity would be canceled, a structure that reduces transaction friction for legacy shareholders https://www.globenewswire.com/news-release/2024/03/27/2853012/0/en/Gamida-Cell-Announces-Commencement-of-Restructuring-Process-Supported-by-Highbridge-Capital-Management.html.
+The restructuring announcement described CVRs capped at $27.5 million and noted that existing equity would be canceled, a structure that reduces transaction friction for legacy shareholders.
 For a cross border restructuring, the ability to bind US based holders through recognition and enforcement orders is a critical step, particularly when a Delaware debtor has public securities that must be canceled or exchanged at DTC.

 Market precedent.
-Counsel described the coordinated process as the first instance of a US court recognizing and enforcing an Israeli restructuring in this manner, and the post deal summaries for the case highlight the cross border coordination as a key feature https://www.blankrome.com/cases-and-deals/blank-rome-advises-gamida-cell-global-restructuring.
+Counsel described the coordinated process as the first US recognition of an Israeli restructuring in this manner.
 For creditors and shareholders, the chapter 15 orders provided a legal bridge that allowed the Israeli arrangement to be implemented against US based securities positions and to secure US recognition for the CVR structure.

 | Proceeding | Purpose | Key Order | Result |